barucden/mil-atic/README.md

 # Multiple Instance Learning: Attention to Instance Classification

-This repository contains code for the paper *Multiple Instance Learnig:
+This repository contains code for the paper *Multiple Instance Learning:
 Attention to Instance Classification* from SPIE 2025 Medical Imaging.

 ## Description